How to Transfer Property Ownership in Pakistan: Step-by-Step Guide

 Inheritance refers to the process by which a person inherits property from a deceased person.

-When a person dies, their legal heirs receive their property, including cash, real estate, jewelry, vehicles, stocks, and bonds.
+When a person dies, their legal heirs receive their property, including cash, real estate, jewellery, vehicles, stocks, and bonds.

 For instance, when a mother, father, or spouse passes away.
 You may need to transfer the property into your name.

-For that, we discuss real property, which means real estate/property transfer to successors.
+For that, we discuss real property, which means the transfer of real estate to successors.

-It’s important to note that you can transfer property to any individual who is alive and of sound mind.
+You can transfer property to any living person of sound mind.

 Pakistan follows the Sharia rules for the division of property.
 Two laws protect inheritance rights in Pakistan: